Jayvalenz/active-directory-home-lab/README.md

-# active-directory-home-lab
+# Marvel-Themed Active Directory Lab (AD DS + DNS + DHCP)
 Windows Server lab with AD DS, DNS, DHCP, and File Services using a Marvel-themed domain structure
-# Marvel-Themed Active Directory Lab (AD DS + DNS + DHCP)

 ## 1. Overview
 This project is a Windows Server home lab built to simulate a small enterprise environment using Active Directory, DNS, DHCP, and File Services.

-The lab uses a Marvel-themed structure (Avengers, X-Men, Fantastic Four) to represent organizational units, users, and security groups.
+To simulate a real enterprise structure, departments were modeled using Marvel teams:

+- Avengers → Department A
+- X-Men → Department B
+- Fantastic Four → Department C

+Each group includes:
+- Dedicated users
+- Security groups
+- Organizational Units (OUs)

+This demonstrates how logical grouping improves identity and access management in Active Directory.

 ---